mohoyt/cyoa_ortho/README.md

 ## Changelog / known issues

 - Version 0.1 had the wrong size Pro Micro footprint.
 This is updated in v0.2
+- Version 0.2 had a trace not connected fully meaning that the four leftmost keys on the 4th row would not work.
+This is fixed in version 0.3

 ![CYOA Ortho](img/cyoa_ortho_front.jpeg)